Baba Yaga Music Home » Many-Colored-Land » Zill Elastic

 • Determine the widest flat elastic that you will be able to use by folding a double layer in half and pushing/pulling the edges through the hole.
 3/8” works for me.

-• Push both raw ends of a 43/8” piece of elastic through the hole from the top.
+• Insert both raw ends of a 43/8” piece of elastic through the hole from the top.

 • Make a 4-layer fold at each end (making the tiniest folds possible), stitching the folds firmly with doubled thread.
 My goal is 2.5" of elastic between the folds (which are functioning as knots).
 (The folds seem to take up about 3/4" of elastic each.)
 I fold one end to the bottom side and one end to the top side so that when the loop on top is pulled tight, they will nest together and overlap.